TomTGS/sagethumbs/readme.txt

   * Copy to clipboard support

 Please read carefully the following information.
-	As SageThimbs is a Windows Explorer context menu extension, there is no an executable file that you should launch to bring it up.
+	As SageThumbs is a Windows Explorer context menu extension, there is no an executable file that you should launch to bring it up.
 	To use it, just open any folder with image files in Windows Explorer, and then right-click a file you want to preview.
 You'll see the